Personalising cancer care with digital PROMs

 The Cancer Companion app was offered to patients for completing their PROMs and symptom tracking electronically.
 This helped to create a much easier and user-friendly avenue than using paper for data capture.
 Patients were invited to download the app and participate in the study in which they were asked to complete PRO measures for tracking key symptoms like pain, fatigue, and changes in mood.

-Impact of Digital PROMs
+Impact of digital PROMs

 Digital PROMs collection has several advantages to the traditional methods.
 These include a higher response rate that ensures comprehensive data, lower costs thus suitable for routine clinical practice.
 Real-time data provided by the patients may further enable the health providers to pick up any potential issues at an early stage and therefore improve the overall quality of care and outcomes.

-Benefits for Patients and Healthcare Providers
+Benefits for patients and healthcare providers

-For Patients: Digital PROMs and symptom tracking empowers patients to actively participate in their care, leading to better treatment outcomes and improved quality of life.
-The ease of use and real-time feedback provided by the Cancer Companion app enhances patient satisfaction and engagement.
+- The ease of use and real-time feedback provided by the Cancer Companion app enhances patient satisfaction and engagement.

-For Healthcare Providers: The high completion rates and cost savings make digital PROMs a valuable tool for healthcare providers.
-By capturing comprehensive data on patient experiences, clinicians can tailor treatment plans more effectively and respond promptly to any complications, reducing the need for emergency interventions and hospital admissions.
+- Captures comprehensive data on patient experiences, clinicians can tailor treatment plans more effectively and respond promptly to any complications.

 Summary